 1) Using Spark Engine –

 Processing and loading the large quantity of data took a long time.
-Loading the data in Hive using MapReduce engine proved to be very slow and tedious.
+Loading the data in Hive using MapReduce engine proved very slow and tedious.
 Hence, we decided to use the spark engine.
 Using the spark engine decreased our loading time by from few hours to 20-40 minutes.

 2) Using Intermediate stages –